Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/kafka_create_cluster/guide.en-gb.md

 #### Select the storage

-Storage could be scaled up to 3 time the base storage.
+Storage can be scaled up to 3 time the base storage.

 ![Choose storage](images/kafka_storage.v2.png){.thumbnail}